FrogPondEngineering/Ariel-Flight-Computer/README.md

 # Ariel-Flight-Computer
-Repository for all files needed for the Ariel Flight Computer The Ariel Flight Computer Project is released under a GNU General Public License 3.0.
+Repository for all files needed for the Ariel Flight Computer.
+The Ariel Flight Computer Project is released under a GNU General Public License 3.0.

 This project is one intended purely for educational uses, and has the final goal of active altitude control of a model rocket.
+Air Brake Mechanism Files (.stl) :
 You can find components here:

 N Channel Power Mosfets: